China Railway NC3: Technical features

 The NC3 uses a diesel-mechanical transmission, which powers the frontal bogie in each motor carriage, with the rear bogie being trailed and supporting the weight of the train.
-The diesel engine and mechanical transmission is installed directly on the bogie, and extends into the machinery room of the train.
-A single four-stroke, V12 model 12 Jv 17/24 diesel engine, with a cylinder diameter of 170 mm, a piston travel distance of 240 and a maximum of 500 horsepower.
+The diesel engine and mechanical transmission are installed directly on the bogie, and extends into the machinery room of the train.
+Each motor carriage had a non-turbocharged, four-stroke, XII model 12 Jv 17/24 diesel engine, with a cylinder diameter of 170 mm, a piston travel distance of 240 and a maximum of 500 horsepower.